sdtana/ComfyUI-FDG/readme.md

 - `guidance_scale_high`: Guidance scale for high-frequency details.
 - `guidance_scale_low`: Guidance scale for low-frequency structures.
 - `levels`: Number of pyramid levels for frequency decomposition.
 For levels higher than 2, it operates using linear interpolation for each frequency.
-- `fdg_steps`: Number of initial steps to apply FDG before switching to CFG.
-After the limit, the cfg value of the KSampler node is used.
-If the cfg is set 1, the value of guidance_scale_high is applied.
+- `fdg_steps`:  Number of initial steps where FDG is applied before switching to CFG.
+Beyond this threshold, the cfg value from the KSampler node takes effect.
+When cfg equals 1, the guidance_scale_high value is used.
+If the threshold exceeds the total number of steps, FDG is automatically applied to all steps.

 ## Citation